-The offers, sales, and issuances of the securities described above were deemed to be exempt from registration under the Securities Act in reliance on Section 4(a)(2) of the Securities Act or Regulation D promulgated thereunder or Rule 701 promulgated under the Securities Act ("Rule 701") as transactions by an issuer not involving a public offering or under benefit plans and contracts relating to compensation as provided under Rule 701.
+The offers, sales, and issuances of the securities described above were deemed to be exempt from registration under the Securities Act in reliance on Section 4(a)(2) of the Securities Act or Regulation D promulgated thereunder as transactions by an issuer not involving a public offering.
 The foregoing transaction did not involve any underwriters, underwriting discounts or commissions or any public offering.